 If you have separate property (many spouses mix everything together and don't have any separate property) your spouse will inherit all or a portion of it.
 As with your community property, the size of your spouse's share of your separate property depends on whether or not you have living descendants -- children, grandchildren, or great grandchildren -- from a previous relationship.
 If you do, those descendants and your spouse will share your separate property.

-If you die without a will in Arizona, your children will receive an “intestate share” of your property.
-The size of each child’s share depends on how many children you have and whether or not you are married.
+If you die without a will in Arizona, your children will receive an "intestate share" of your property.
+The size of each child's share depends on how many children you have, whether you are married, and whether your children are also your spouse's children.
 (See the table above.)

 For children to inherit from you under the laws of intestacy, the state of Arizona must consider them your children, legally.
 For many families, this is not a confusing issue.
 But it's not always clear.
 Here are some things to keep in mind.